Camino del Norte: Leaving on Good Friday

 I’m Going on an Adventure!

-As I walked out the door for the airport, I felt a bit like Bilbo Baggins leaving for his grand adventure in The Hobbit.
-Not knowing exactly where he was going or what he would encounter on the road, Bilbo sprinted out of his cozy home in the Shire for a trip that would change his life.
+As I walked out the door for the airport, I felt a bit like Bilbo Baggins leaving on his first journey in The Hobbit.
+Not knowing exactly where the road would take him or what he would encounter along the way, Bilbo sprinted out of his cozy home in the Shire for a grand adventure that would change his life.

 “Thank you,” I said, trying not to let the tightness in my throat steal my voice.

-I had been so excited leading up to this point that the emotion now took me off guard.
+I had been so excited in the months leading up to this point, but now that I was here, I was completely unprepared for the emotion that was now taking me of guard.
 There were tears in both of our eyes as we hugged goodbye.

 “I’ll stay here until you get through security,” he said.

-As I watched my backpack go through the scanner, I silently prayed that my trekking poles would make it through.
-I had read that sometimes trekking poles didn’t make it through security on Delta flights.
-The officer studied the screen and asked if it was my backpack.
+As I watched my backpack go through the scanner, I silently prayed that the trekking poles would make it through.
+The officer looked at the screen, skeptically, and asked if that was my backpack.

 “Yes,” I said.